kocheli/Moringa-Class-Kocheli-/README.md

 an invalid choice message will be displayed if you enter a number or index that has not been displayed e.g removing task no. 5 yet there are on three tasks.

+Some of the "key words" used in the application are; 'class':- This is a object constructor or a 'blueprint' 'self':-
+'__init__()':- this is a built-in function 'enumarate()':- this method adds a counter to an iterable and returns it in a form of enumerating object